AurelioDeRosa/Audero-Context-Menu/README.md

 It has been tested and works on all the major browsers, including Internet Explorer 6 and later.

 ## Installation ##
-You can install Audero Unified Placeholders by using [Bower](http://bower.io).
+You can install Audero Context Menu by using [Bower](http://bower.io).

-    bower install audero-unified-placeholders
+    bower install audero-context-menu

 Alternatively, you have to manually download it.